 What we don’t: Multi-use intentions mean it’s not the fastest or most stable board on this list.

-For the best combination of quality, affordability, and convenience, the iRocker All-Around tops our list of inflatable stand up paddle boards for 2023.
+For the best combination of quality, affordability, and convenience, the iRocker All-Around 11' tops our list of stand up paddle boards for 2024.
 In short, the All-Around is the full package for those just getting started: You get a premium board from one of the top brands in the industry, in addition to a leash, dual-chamber pump, removable fins, wheeled bag, and lightweight carbon fiber paddle.
-On-deck storage is fully functional for most uses, including an assortment of D-rings and cargo bungees, and the generous pad can even play double duty as a yoga mat.
+On-deck storage is fully functional for most uses, including an assortment of D-rings and cargo bungees, and the generous pad can even pull double duty as a yoga mat.
 It all adds up to a great starter kit that’s plenty durable to last you well into your paddling career, whether you’re out on the lake, down by the bay, or even catching a bit of whitewater.

 See the iRocker All-Around 11'